PacktPublishing/Video-Editing-Made-Easy-with-DaVinci-Resolve-18/README.md

 <a href="https://www.packtpub.com/product/video-editing-made-easy-with-davinci-resolve-18/9781801075251"><img src="https://static.packt-cdn.com/products/9781801075251/cover/smaller" alt="Video Editing Made Easy with DaVinci Resolve 18" height="256px" align="right"></a>

-This is the code repository for [.NET MAUI Cross-Platform Application Development](https://www.packtpub.com/product/video-editing-made-easy-with-davinci-resolve-18/9781801075251), published by Packt.
+This is the code repository for [Video Editing Made Easy with DaVinci Resolve 18](https://www.packtpub.com/product/video-editing-made-easy-with-davinci-resolve-18/9781801075251), published by Packt.

 **Create quick video content for your business, the web, or social media**